 A reaction to sunlight in someone with photodermatoses could cause a rash, blisters, or scaly patches to appear on exposed skin.
 The reaction gets worse the longer the sunlight touches the skin.

-Skin that clothing, a hat, or even hair covers will likely not show symptoms.
+Skin covered by clothing, a hat, or even hair covers will likely not show symptoms.

-While remedies may help soothe irritation and other symptoms of sensitive skin, the best way to find the source of the sensitivity is to see a dermatologist.
+While remedies may help soothe irritation and other symptoms of sensitive skin, the best way for a person to find the source of their skin sensitivity is to see a dermatologist.

 Dermatologists can test the skin and check for any potential allergies or underlying conditions.
 Knowing the cause of the symptoms often makes them easier to treat.

-Although it is rare, it is also possible for a person to have a severe allergic reaction to skin care products and experience anaphylaxis.
+Although it is rare, it is possible for a person to have a severe allergic reaction to skincare products and experience anaphylaxis.
+It is also possible that a rash can be a symptom of some other serious medical condition.
 People should seek emergency medical attention for concerning symptoms, including:

 - swelling in the face, tongue, or throat

 - signs of infection in the skin such as pus